Ponca City, Oklahoma: Geography

 The city is in north-central Oklahoma, around 21 mi south of the Kansas border, and approximately 15 mi east of Interstate 35.

 The city is near the Arkansas River, the Salt Fork of the Arkansas River, Kaw Lake, and Lake Ponca, which all provide numerous recreational opportunities.

 Climate

 The Ponca City region of Oklahoma is part of "Tornado Alley".
 Tornadoes are most common in April, May, and June.
 Ponca City faces very hot and humid summers with temperatures frequently rising to over 100 F, as well as severe storms.
-During the winters, Ponca City has mostly mild to strong winters with snowstorms and ice.
+During the winters, Ponca City has mild to cold temperatures with occasional snowstorms and ice.